Water conservation and management projects play an important role in addressing one of the most pressing environmental challenges.

 Verified data shows that India is one of the biggest contributors to global greenhouse gas emissions, which makes climate change worse.

-The country is also losing its natural resources, like forests and water, and this is causing a lot of problems for the environment.
+The country is also losing its natural resources, like forests, and this is causing a lot of problems for the environment.

 Biodiversity loss, which means losing different types of plants and animals, is making the environmental crisis even worse.
 All of these issues are making it hard for India to develop in a sustainable way.